Fluid Dynamics: Energy & Momentum

 Moving Vanes (Pelton Wheel Principle)

-The mechanical power generated is .
-This is the fundamental operating principle of impulse turbines like the Pelton wheel.
+The mechanical power generated by the jet striking the moving vane is .
+This is the fundamental operating principle of impulse turbines such as the Pelton wheel.

 - Euler's Equation is the differential form of motion for an inviscid fluid.
 Integrating it yields Bernoulli's equation.